Report a pothole

 - un-adopted roads - repairs should be carried out by the developer

-- trunk roads - repairs should be carried out by National Highways
+- trunk roads (M1, A628 etc) - repairs to these roads should be carried out by National Highways

 Types of road defect